mzbrau/fig/doc/fig-documentation/docs/security.md

 - All actions are logged and recorded in the database
 - Offline settings files are encrypted using the client secrets
   - Offline settings can also be disabled
-- File imports and dynamic verifiers can be disabled
+- File imports can be disabled
 - New setting registrations can be disabled
 - User roles only have access to setting and history information (minus user activity)